neeraj-somani/AWS_cert/june2021/SysOpsA/cloudwatch.md

 - Its performance monitoring and logging service
 - Cloudwatch features -
   - CloudWatch Dashboards
+    - Dashboards are global/international and not any dashboard can be scene from any region.
+    - Dashboards are multi-region and can display any widget to any region.
+    - To add the widget, change to the specific region that you need and then add the widget to the dashboard.
     - CloudWatch dashboards built with custom widgets allow you to visually monitor resources and proactively take action if needed.
 Overall, the dashboards give you a central (and visual) view of how your monitored resources are behaving at specific points in time.
     - single dashboard can be build with matrics from multiple region
   - Dashboard Widgets